We’ve shown you how to clean a Glock, and today we’re showing you step by step how to clean an AR assault rifle.

 You can use the pointy end of the firing pin to move it.
 Use a wire brush to clean around the top surface where the bolt joins into the gas tube.

 The firing pin should be pretty easy to clean.
 Clean its lip part where there tends to be a carbon buildup.

 Not cleaning the firing pin may cause it to stick and not seat properly.

 Put the bolt back inside the bolt carrier group lining the holes up for the cam pin to drop in.
 Once the cam pin is in place, make a quarter turn to receive the firing pin by dropping the pointy end down.

 Make sure the springs in the charging handle have good tension.
 Put the charging handle in the upper receiver.

 Give the bolt carrier group a downward shake until you hear something click into position.
 This allows proper fitting of the bolt and locking lug with the charging handle.

 With the lower receiver, make sure the retaining pins are pulled to the exterior position.
 Push the front one in and lock the rear retaining pin back in.

 Step 9: Do a Function Check

-Point the rifle in a safe direction and make sure the fire control is on safe.
+Point the rifle in a safe direction and make sure the fire control is on safety mode.
 Pull the charging handle to the rear then take off the safe and pull the trigger.